-- Updated on 22 Nov 2019
+- Updated on 14 Feb 2020

-- 7 minutes to read
+- 5 minutes to read

-What is the Spryker Commerce OS (SCOS)?
+What is the Spryker Commerce OS?

-Here you can find a complete list of all their modules, along with a description and a link to their relevant documentation.
+The Spryker OS code is stored in GitHub under the Spryker repository.
+Here you can find a complete list of all the modules, along with a description and a link to the relevant documentation for each module.

 Separation is established by using layers.
-We identified four different layers:

 - The business layer includes your products, pricing, stock, and general information surrounding your commercial offering.

 - The communication layer connects the presentation layer to the business layer and transfers information between the business layer and the different presentation layers you may have.